ramaboo/KoalaKanBan/README.md

 **Day 2**: get a really good handle on DnD, decide on applciation state structure

-**Day 3**: impliment the various class, get the kanban board more or less working
+**Day 3**: impliment the various classes, get the kanban board more or less working

 **Day 4**: finish functiuonality and do styling. add koala flare